Here are 10 tips to make a trip to the Windy City easy to afford.

 Chicago is on a roll.
-Millennium Park is wildly popular, and the city has been crowned the western White House.
+Millennium Park is wildly popular, and it just keeps getting better, along with the rest of the city.

-I've also gotten very good deals on the long Memorial Day and Labor Day weekends and in late October (avoid the Chicago Marathon in mid-October).
+I've also gotten very good deals on the long Memorial Day and Labor Day weekends and in late October for Halloween, which is a big deal in Chicago.

-For more, see At home in a hostel.
+For more, see Where to stay in Chicago.

 © Beth Gauper